First synopsis of religions in Germany since 1945 by contemporary historian Großbölting published in English

-“There is no Christian Germany any more”, the contemporary historian emphasises.
-“Rather, the number of religious political conflicts is rising.”
-Still, politics and the churches in Germany remain in the 1950s.
+“There is no Christian Germany any more”, the Prof. Großbölting emphasises.
+“However, the number of religious political conflicts is rising.”
+Politics and the churches in Germany still remain in the 1950s.
 “Based on the postwar model, the Christian churches are still favoured by the state, even though a large number of religions has been added”, according to Großbölting.
 A farsighted kind of politics that treats all religious communities equally is not in sight.
 “Instead there is the system of an imperfect separation of church and state that developed in the postwar period”, says Großbölting.
 “Much of it remains to this day: church tax, religious education at state schools or the seat of church representatives in broadcasting committees.”
 The rights and demands of people of different faith and of the growing group of irreligious people, however, go by the board.
 Islam in particular is hitting a “glass ceiling”.

 According to the scholar, the close cooperation between state and church is rooted in the 1949 Basic Constitutional Law of the Federal Republic of Germany, which adopted essential regulations from Germany’s 1919 Weimar Constitution.
-“At a time when society was predominantly Christian in character and when an ideational fresh start after National Socialism was sought after, this conjunction worked perfectly well for politics and the churches.”
-In the 1950s, the churches provided ideals and ways of life for many areas such as family, sexuality, education, but also for political drafts.
-“What was then considered a moral milestone was no more than one position among many two decades later.”
+“At a time when society was predominantly Christian in character and when an ideational fresh start after National Socialism was sought, this conjunction worked perfectly well for politics and the churches.”
+In the 1950s, the churches provided ideals and ways of life for many areas such as family, sexuality, education, but also for political projects.
+“What was then considered a moral benchmark was no more than one position among many two decades later.”

 Christianity is one provider among many today

 In his detailed study, the historian portrays the religious change in the former Federal Republic, in the GDR and in re-united Germany.
-He draws a line from the ideal of re-Christianisation after 1945, from conflicts regarding sex, family and authority as well as the church crisis in the 1960s, from the pluralisation starting in the 1970s and the special case of East Germany to the growing Islam and Judaism in Germany.
-The scholar analyses three factors in particular here: practiced religiousness; the relationship of religion and society; and the change within the churches, for example with a view to theology and church congresses.
+He draws a line from the ideal of re-Christianisation after 1945, through conflicts regarding sex, family and authority as well as the church crisis in the 1960s, to the pluralisation starting in the 1970s and the special case of East Germany and on to the growth of Islam and Judaism in Germany.
+The scholar analyses three factors in particular: practiced religiosity; the relationship of religion and society; and the change within the churches, for example, with a view to theology and church congresses.

-The book from 2013 presents the results of project C22 at the Cluster of Excellence, “Transcendental bestowment of meaning and religious collectivisation postmodern Europe”.
-The author is professor for modern and contemporary history at the History Department of Münster University.
-At the Cluster of Excellence, he is currently head of Project C2-8, “New social movements and religious social forms after modernity: a comparison of Germany and North America”. (ill/vvm)
+The 2013 book presents the results of project C22 at the Cluster of Excellence, “Transcendental bestowment of meaning and religious collectivisation in postmodern Europe”.
+The author is professor of Modern and Contemporary History at the History Department of Münster University.
+At the Cluster of Excellence, he is currently head of Project C2-8, “New social movements and religious social forms after modernity: a comparison of Germany and North America”.